deeplearning4j/deeplearning4j/ai-machinelearning-deeplearning.md

 ![Alt text](./img/John McCarthy.jpg)

-John McCarthy, widely recognized as one of the godfathers of AI, defined it as "[the science and engineering of making intelligent machines](http://www-formal.stanford.edu/jmc/whatisai/node1.html)."
+[John McCarthy](https://en.wikipedia.org/wiki/John_McCarthy_(computer_scientist)), widely recognized as one of the godfathers of AI, defined it as "[the science and engineering of making intelligent machines](http://www-formal.stanford.edu/jmc/whatisai/node1.html)."

 Here are a few definitions of artificial intelligence: